ORRIN G. HATCH COURTHOUSE ENTRY REQUIREMENTS

 - Violation of these prohibitions may result in sanctions, including removal of court-issued media credentials, restricted access to future hearings, denial of access to future hearings, or any other sanction the court deems necessary and appropriate.

-- All public and bar-related functions scheduled to take place at the Salt Lake City Courthouse are canceled through June 30, 2021.
-General Order 21-003.
+- Requests to hold public and bar-related functions at the Orrin G. Hatch Courthouse must be sent to the Clerk of Court and approved by Chief Judge Robert Shelby.
+General Order 22-006.
 This includes meetings of the American Inns of Court, continuing education events, school tours, informational meetings, social functions, and Immigration and Naturalization ceremonies.

 HOURS AND STATUS OF OPERATIONS FOR CLERK’S OFFICE AND PROBATION & PRETRIAL SERVICES

 - The Clerk's Office at the Orrin G. Hatch Courthouse remains open from 8:30 a.m. to 4:30 p.m., Monday through Friday (excluding holidays and court closures).

 - The United States Probation and Pretrial Services Office is open.